aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/solutions/genai/bedrock_org/README.md

 - Always validate the JSON parameters for correctness to avoid deployment errors.
 - Ensure the --capabilities CAPABILITY_NAMED_IAM flag is included to allow CloudFormation to create the necessary IAM resources.
 - An example test fork URL for `pSRARepoZipUrl` is - `https://github.com/liamschn/aws-security-reference-architecture-examples/archive/refs/heads/sra-genai.zip`
+- The eval job bucket config rule will append `-<ACCOUNTID>-<REGION>` to the `BucketNamePrefix` parameter provided to get the existing bucket name(s).
+Ensure any S3 eval job bucket names to be checked match this naming convention.

 2. Monitor the stack creation progress in the AWS CloudFormation Console or via CLI commands.